100 Vermont Practice Tests

-It is strongly recommend that you schedule an appointment for your test.
+It is strongly recommended that you schedule an appointment for your test.
 Without an appointment, you may be able to take the test as a walk-in, but walk-ins will only be tested if and when time permits.
-Note: CDL test will not be processed as walk-ins, an appointment is mandatory.
+Note: When you want to take the CDL test, an appointment is mandatory.

-If you are hearing impaired an interpreter may be provided if you request one when you schedule your appointment.
+If you are hearing impaired and want an interpreter, you must ask for one when you schedule your appointment.

-The computerized test can be offered with audio so that you may listen to questions using headphones.
+The computerized test has audio support so that you can listen to all questions.